To smell – or not to smell….

 As if for the first time I am confronting heady, deep tones combined with pungent highs; stench vs scent.
 Locating and identifying these odours is about making sense of a world where you can take nothing for granted.

 I recall the heavy, pervasive smell of over-cooked cabbage ( school dinners) of steamy, laundry-day (my mother’s twin-tub), of turf fires and pipe tobacco.
-Odours that are not in my life any more.
+These odours are not in my life any more.

 A designed experience makes full use of the senses.